-When a period is due, there are a few ways a person can tell.
-Many people experience a range of physical and emotional symptoms called premenstrual syndrome (PMS) as their hormone levels drop.
+There are several ways to tell when a period is due.
+Many people experience a range of physical and emotional symptoms, known as premenstrual syndrome (PMS), as their hormone levels drop.

 - abdominal bloating

 - abdominal cramping

 - back pain

 - pimples or acne

 - sensitivity to light or sound

 - vaginal discharge becoming dry, sticky, or absent